dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connections-legacy-model.png" title="Previous connection model"/>

-We are rolling-out an important change that moves connections to be managed at the account level.
-This is what is described below.
+We are rolling out an important change that moves connection management to the account level.
+The following connection management section describes these changes.

+This feature is being rolled out in phases over the coming weeks.

 :::